irajsb/UMGPluginDocs/ChatSystem/PingSystem.md

+# Ping system
-# Ping system is a tool that can spawn networked pings using the chat component
+ Ping System is a tool that can spawn networked pings using the chat component
   ![](./Images/Ping.png)
 # Initial Setup
 - Add Chat component to Player Controller